 - 1619(b)-an extended Medicaid program connected to SSI.
-Earned income can be up to \$33,480 (2019 amount, 2020 limit not established) under the standard income limit, and individualized thresholds can be established for individuals with greater reliance/expenses for Medicaid - The DDA Medicaid Waiver Special Income Level, which has a gross income limit of \$2,349 (for 2020) - Social Security Work Incentives, which can reduce countable income.
-These work incentives can include the Student Earned Income Exclusion, Plans for Achieving Self Support (PASS) and Impairment Related Work Expenses (IRWE).

-• Apple Health for Workers with Disabilities program (HWD).
+Earned income can be up to \$48,677 (2023 amount) under the standard income limit, and individualized thresholds can be established for individuals with greater reliance/expenses for Medicaid - The DDA Medicaid Waiver Special Income Level, which has a gross income limit of \$2,349 (for 2020) (COULD NOT FIND) - Social Security Work Incentives, which can reduce countable income.
+These work incentives can include the Student Earned Income Exclusion, Plans for Achieving Self Support (PASS) and Impairment Related Work Expenses (IRWE). - Apple Health for Workers with Disabilities program (HWD).
 In the Apple Health for Workers with Disabilities, individuals pay a premium, based on income to maintain their Medicaid services.
-There are no longer income or asset limits for this program.
+There are no income or asset limits for this program.